An important part of the Cold

 How did the Cold War over radio waves

 actually sound like?
-Below some examples of intercepted
+Below some samples of intercepted

 signals, accompanied by a short description.
 Click the